-We are strong and courageous women and we do recover.
-We recover from drug addiction, alcoholism, codependency, workaholism, sex and love addiction, and eating disorders.
-We recover from depression and other mental illness, burnout, anxiety, stress, trauma, grief, abuse, self-harm, cancer and chronic illness.
+We recover from drug addiction, alcoholism, codependency, love and sex addiction, disordered eating and eating disorders, workaholism and perfectionism.
+We recover from depression and other mental illness, burnout, anxiety, stress, trauma, grief, physical, sexual and emotional abuse, self-harm, cancer and chronic illness.
 We recover from having our hearts broken, from losing our marriages, our homes, or our jobs.

 All of the above is true.
 I offer my own life as evidence.
 I’ve battled and (nearly) overcome each and every thing on the list.
 I offer as evidence the lives of literally tens of dozens of my closest warrior women friends who have recovered.
 Heck, I offer my sister and daughter’s lives as evidence too (and my husband’s and brother-in-law’s as evidence that boys and men recover too).
 Above and beyond all of this personal in-real-life proof that recovery is a thing, we (my daughter Taryn and I) have created space for an online tribe (She Recovers on Facebook) that will probably – within the next day or so – click over to 250,000 members who identify in one way or another with recovery.
 The growth of our page is no accident.
 The message of hope that women do recover – from a whole lot of things in a whole lot of ways – resonates.
 We do.
 We really, really do recover.

 I continue to receive reminders of horrifying reality that we don’t all make it.